Lumi-supercomputer/lumi-userguide/docs/software/index.md

 ## Installing software

 We offer three options to install software on LUMI, with varying levels of support.
-The preferred volume for software installations is your project directory, so that a software installation can be shared with all users in your project.
-Software can be installed in your home directory also but it is not recommended and you will not get additional quota for it.
-Installing permanent software installations in your scratch or flash directory is not recommended as these will be cleaned automatically in the future when the file system starts to fill up.

 The three options are: